rohitkrai03/rohitkrai03.github.io/_posts/2015-08-10-first-blog-post-in-jekyll.md

   image: ks.png
 ---

-Its been ages since i first got to know about Jekyll and its awesome flexibility in creating your own blog.
+Its been ages since i first got to know about Jekyll and its awesome flexibility in creatin g your own blog.
 2 years to be precise.
 I was in college, it was perfect time for me to start my own blog where i can share whatever i learn or even share a simple thought which comes to my mind.
 Instantly i thought of creating something of my own.
 Some unique theme for Jekyll which i was gonna use and eventually was hoping that other people too can use it if they liked.

 But the problem was and still is, that i am too lazy to do this on time.
 In a blink of an eye, an year passed and i was out of college with no work whatsoever done on my so called blog.
 After that, i joined TCS where i literally had no time to even think of this.
 Still, it was on my mind always.